oceanprotocol/docs/building-with-ocean/asset-hosting.md

 for asset creation.

-Copy the `Object URL` that can be found at `Object Overview` from AWS S3 bucket and paste it in the `File` field from the form as it is illustrated below.
+Copy the `Object URL` that can be found at `Object Overview` from AWS S3 bucket and paste it in the `File` field from the form found at [step 2](https://market.oceanprotocol.com/publish/2) as it is illustrated below.

 ![Get the S3 Bucket Link & Publish Asset on Market - 1](../.gitbook/assets/aws-12.png)